Man seriously injured following shooting on Childs Ave in Hampton

 HAMPTON, Va.
 (WAVY)– Police are investigating a shooting in Hampton Sunday afternoon.

 Officers were called to the 700 block of Childs Avenue at 12:38 p.m. for a shooting.
-When officers arrived on scene, they found a man who had been shot.
+When officers arrived on scene, they located a man in the roadway suffering from multiple gunshot wounds.

 He was transported to a local hospital with life-threatening injuries.